Trans-Caspian Oil Transport System: Oil pipeline

 A 700 km long oil pipeline will run from Kashagan field or Kuryk to Baku.
 Work for the pipeline is still in the feasibility stage according to an official from the oil company Total.

 Shuttle tankers system

-The shuttle tankers system envisages an usage of oil tankers to transport oil from Kuryk terminal in Kazakhstan to Sangachal Terminal in Azerbaijan.
+The shuttle tankers system envisages a usage of oil tankers to transport oil from Kuryk terminal in Kazakhstan to Sangachal Terminal in Azerbaijan.
 The capacity of this system would be 500000 oilbbl/d in the initial stage, rising later up to 1.2 Moilbbl/d.